vividsky/Atlas/README.md

 # Atlas
-Atlas is a network to search for people with jobs and needs
+A network to search for people with jobs and needs